Frequently asked questions REGARDING TITLE IX AND REGULATION 7.008 BEST PRACTICES AND COMPLIANCE

 - The only university employees who are confidential resources include licensed professional counselors/mental health providers, such as those at the Counseling and Psychological Services Office (CAPS); pastoral counselors acting in that capacity; and medical professionals, such as those at the Student Health Center.
 They still have a duty to report under Clery Act.

-What information is a responsible employee obligated to report?
+What information is an Official with Authority obligated to report?

 Employees with a duty to report must share all details of the reports or information they receive.